tiki/purchase/docs/guide/iceberg.md

-## Connecting directly
+## Connect with Iceberg

-*This section assumes a familiarity with [Apache Iceberg](https://iceberg.apache.org).*
+With Iceberg, directly query data, create data frames, and plug results direct into your ETL.
+This guide assumes a familiarity with [Apache Iceberg](https://iceberg.apache.org).

+_NOTE: The instructions below are for the [Sample Cleanroom](../sample/README.md)_

+## Location
-All files (data and metadata) for the lake can be found in the S3 bucket **[s3://mytiki-cleanroom-sample](https://s3.console.aws.amazon.com/s3/buckets/mytiki-cleanroom-sample?region=us-east-2)** with [AWS Glue](https://aws.amazon.com/glue/) as the metadata catalog.
+- Data and metadata files for the cleanroom are hosted in the S3 bucket [s3://mytiki-cleanroom-sample](https://s3.console.aws.amazon.com/s3/buckets/mytiki-cleanroom-sample?region=us-east-2)
+- AWS Glue contains a metadata catalog

+## Connect

-Just set your Iceberg Catalog properties to:
+Set your Iceberg Catalog connection properties to:
 - **catalog-name**: iceberg
 - **catalog-impl**: org.apache.iceberg.aws.glue.GlueCatalog
 - **warehouse**: s3://mytiki-cleanroom-sample
 - **io-impl**: org.apache.iceberg.aws.s3.S3FileIO

-For example, here's how we do it in Java:
+Detailed instructions on configuring an Iceberg client using AWS Glue + S3 can be found in [Apache's docs](https://iceberg.apache.org/docs/latest/aws/#glue-catalog).

+### Example (Java):

 ```
 GlueCatalog catalog = new GlueCatalog();